← back to writing

 Innovation comes from people who see something others don't and have the agency to pursue it.

 As this year ends, I feel energized and grateful to be around people pushing this frontier.
-It's a special time to be young, ambitious, and American.
+I believe it's truly a special time to be young, ambitious, and American.

 Here's to 2026!